openaps/docs/docs/index.rst

    Setting up Nightscout  <docs/While You Wait For Gear/nightscout-setup>
    Understand your rig <docs/While You Wait For Gear/understanding-your-Explorer-Board-rig>
    How OpenAPS makes decisions <docs/While You Wait For Gear/Understand-determine-basal>
-   Understanding netIOB calculations <docs/While You Wait For Gear/understanding-insulin-on-board-calculations>
    Monitoring OpenAPS <docs/While You Wait For Gear/monitoring-OpenAPS>
    Preferences and Safety Settings <docs/While You Wait For Gear/preferences-and-safety-settings>
    Understanding your wifi options <docs/While You Wait For Gear/understanding-wifi-options>